Skip to content

 Partial ceiling collapse in Vita's Writing Room

-The project aimed to preserve this incredile female space for generations to come.
+The project aimed to preserve this incredible space for generations to come.

 The painstaking process saw the conservation of the ceiling and walls using slow-drying natural materials and techniques dating back to the Tower's Elizabethan origin.
 Meticulous analysis of the walls revealed Vita's original decorative scheme and her 1940s choice of a rosy pink distemper had been reinstated.
 Alongisde this building works were improvements to the lighting, heating and environmental controls in the room.

-The process will be featured in a new TV series called Hidden Treasures of the National Trust on BBC Two.
+The process was featured in the first season of the BBC's Hidden Treasures of the National Trust on BBC Two.
 You will be able to catch up on any episodes missed on BBC iPlayer.

 The books are slid into place on shelf liners designed to ease the pressure on the bindings and prolong their life